Укр|Eng|Рус

 Codecs and additional audio processing technologies supported by the Bluetooth-connected player.
 Initially, sound transmission via Bluetooth involves quite strong signal compression, which can greatly spoil the experience when listening to music.
 To eliminate this drawback, various technologies are used, in particular aptX, aptX HD, aptX Low Latency, aptX Adaptive, AAC, LDAC, LHDC.
 Of course, to use any of the technologies, it must be supported not only by the player, but also by the Bluetooth device with which it is used.
 Here are the main features of each option:

 - aptX.
 A Bluetooth codec designed to significantly improve the quality of audio transmitted over Bluetooth.
-According to the creators, it allows you to achieve quality comparable to Audio CD (16-bit/44.1kHz).
+According to the creators, it allows you to achieve quality comparable to Audio CD (16-bits/44.1kHz).
 The benefits of aptX are most noticeable when listening to high-quality content (such as lossless formats), but even on regular MP3 it can provide a noticeable sound improvement.

 - aptX Low Latency.
 A specific version of aptX described above, designed not so much to improve sound quality, but to reduce delays in signal transmission.
-Such delays inevitably occur when working via Bluetooth; They are not critical f...or listening to music, but when watching video, there may be a noticeable desynchronization between the image and sound.
+Such delays inevitably occur when working via Bluetooth; They are not critical for listening to music, but when watching video, there may be a noticeable desynchronization between the image and sound.
 The aptX LL codec eliminates this phenomenon, reducing latency to 32 ms - a difference that is imperceptible to human perception.

 - A.A.C.
 A Bluetooth codec used primarily in portable Apple gadgets.
 In terms of capabilities, it is noticeably inferior to more advanced standards like aptX or LDAC: the sound quality when using AAC is comparable to an average MP3 file.
 However, for listening to the same MP3s, this is quite enough; the difference becomes noticeable only on more advanced formats.

 - LHDC.
 LHDC (Low latency High-Definition audio Codec) is a high-definition, low-latency codec developed by the Hi-Res Wireless Audio Alliance and Savitech.
 The codec is also known as HWA (Hi-Res Wireless Audio).
-When using LHDC, signal transmission is carried out with a bit rate of up to 900 kbps, a bit depth of up to 24 bits and a sampling frequency of up to 96 kHz.
+When using LHDC, signal transmission is carried out with a bits rate of up to 900 kbps, a bits depth of up to 24 bits and a sampling frequency of up to 96 kHz.
 This ensures a stable and reliable connection with reduced latency.
 The codec is optimally suited for high-end wireless headphones and advanced digital audio formats.

 Features

-CUE support.
+- CUE support.
 The player's ability to recognize and use .cue files.
-Initially, such files were used as track lists on Audio CDs, they recorded the sequence of tracks, their duration and title; nowadays, albums and compilations are often accompanied by a .cue file, recorded according to the principle “all tracks in a row in one audio file”.
-If the player supports CUE, then such an audio file can be listened to on it as a set of separate tracks, switching between them as desired — the player will take data from the .cue file about the start point of each track and automatically skip playback.
-In other words, the listening format will be the same as when playing music in the "one file per track" format.
+Initially, such files were used as lists of tracks on an Audio CD; the sequence of tracks, their duration and name were recorded in them; Nowadays, .cue files often accompany albums and collections recorded on the principle of “all tracks in a row in one audio file.”
+If the player supports CUE, then you can listen to such an audio file on it as a set of separate tracks, switching between them at will - the player will take data from the .cue file about the starting point of each track and automatically skip playback.
+In other words, the listening format will be the same as when playing music in the “one file per track” format.

 Formats without compression (uncompressed).
-Support by the player for audio formats that do not provide data compression.
-Most of these standards are professional, they provide very high quality and reliability of sound, but they also take up a lot of space.
-Examples of uncompressed formats include DSD and DXD (see Supports Audio).
+The player supports audio formats that do not require data compression.
+Most of these standards are professional; they provide very high quality and reliability of sound, but they also take up a lot of space.
+Examples of uncompressed formats include DSD and DXD (see “Supports Audio”).

 Work in DAC mode.
-The ability of the player to work in the digital-to-analogue converter (DAC) mode — when the device receives a digital audio signal from an external source (usually a computer USB port) and outputs analogue sound.
-This function is found mainly in Hi-Fi models (see "Type").
-It will be useful primarily when outputting sound from PCs, laptops or portable gadgets: own sound cards in such models are often quite “weak”, and when using an external DAC, you can achieve much better sound quality.
+The ability of the player to operate in digital-to-analog converter (DAC) mode - when the device receives a digital audio signal from an external source (usually a computer USB port) and outputs analog audio.
+This function is found mainly in Hi-Fi models (see “Type”).
+It will be useful primarily when outputting sound from PCs, laptops or portable gadgets: the native sound cards in such models are often quite “weak”, and when using an external DAC you can achieve much better sound quality.

-Equalizer.This function allows you to adjust the volume of the sound of individual frequency bands, thus changing the overall colour of the sound.
-Equalizers in modern players can have a different number of bands — from 2 (low and high frequencies) in the simplest models to 8 – 10 in advanced ones.
-Anyway, such a setting can be useful both for adjusting the sound to your own preferences, and for compensating for the shortcomings of the connected headphones or speakers — if they "fail" certain frequency bands.
-In addition, many players have a set of equalizer presets (presets), usually designed for different styles of music — Classic, Rock, Pop, etc.
+Equalizer.
+This function allows you to adjust the sound volume of individual frequency bands, thus changing the overall color of the sound.
+Equalizers in modern players can have a different number of bands - from 2 (low and high frequencies) in the simplest models to 8 - 10 in advanced ones.
+In any case, such a setting can be useful both for adjusting the sound to your own preferences, and for compensating for the shortcomings of connected headphones or speakers - if they “fail” certain frequency bands.
+In addition, many players have a set of equalizer presets (presets), usually designed for different styles of music - “Classical”, “Rock”, “Pop”, etc.

-Recording from FM-receiver.
-Ability to record radio programs received by the player's own tuner (see above).
-This feature is useful if you want to "save for history" some event from the broadcast — an interesting talk show, a live performance of your favorite band in the studio of a radio station, a live call, etc.
+Recording from an FM receiver.
+Possibility of recording radio programs received by the player’s own tuner (see above).
+This function is useful if you want to “save for history” some event from the broadcast - an interesting talk show, a live performance of your favorite band in the radio station’s studio, a live call, etc.

 Built-in speaker.
-Own built-in speaker allows you to listen to music without connecting headphones or speakers.
-In some situations — for example, when watching a movie together from the player screen — this function can be very useful.
-However note that the capabilities of the built-in speaker are usually quite modest, as a result, the volume and sound quality are low.
+Its own built-in speaker allows you to listen to music without connecting headphones or speakers.
+In some situations - for example, when watching a movie together from the player screen - this function can be very useful.
+However, it is worth considering that the capabilities of the built-in speaker are usually quite modest; as a result, the volume and sound quality are low.

-Digital camera.
-Own digital camera that allows you to use the player to shoot photos and videos.
-The quality of filming in most cases is not high, but there are exceptions — some models of players in this indicator are not inferior to middle-class smartphones.
-In addition, the cameras in this case are designed not so much for highly artistic shooting, but for “fixing the moment”.
-It is also worth noting that the location of the camera may be different.
-Most often, it is installed on the back side, but there are also players with front cameras that allow you to take selfies and use video calls.
-And the most advanced players (usually models with OS, see above) can have a pair of cameras — the main one and the front one.
+- Digital camera.
+Your own digital camera that allows you to use the player to take photos and videos.
+The quality of filming in most cases is not high, but there are exceptions - some player models are not inferior to middle-class smartphones in this indicator.
+In addition, the cameras in this case are intended not so much for highly artistic filming, but for “capturing the moment.”
+It is also worth noting that the location of the camera may vary.
+Most often it is installed on the back side, but there are also players with front cameras that allow you to take selfies and use video calling.
+And the most advanced players (usually models with OS, see above) may have a pair of cameras - main and front.

 Touch control